 - Fight for maximum compensation

 Yarian & Associates, APC is familiar with state, transportation and law officials in the Los Angeles Metropolitan area including the Los Angeles Fire Department (LAFD), the Los Angeles Board of Police Commissioners, the Long Beach Police Department, the Los Angeles Department of Transportation (LADOT), the Glendale Police Department, the Los Angeles Police Department (LAPD), and the Office for the Tulare County Sheriff.

 Recovering from a scooter injury can be a long, hard road.
 It is a road you should not head down alone.
-Call (844) 291-1911 or schedule a free consultation with one of our experienced personal injury attorneys today.
+Call (844) 291-1911 or schedule a free consultation with one of our experienced personal injury attorneys today for a free consultation.